drtonyr/MSF60decoder/README.md

 ## Extensions

+* Filter the input signal so as to remove all the low frequecny power, which should improve the SNR and hence error rate.
+A simple y(t) = x(t) - x(t-1) is probably all that is needed.

 * Mearure the SNR more accurately:  At the moment approxSNR is reported prior to decoding the signal.
 After decoding we know what all the bits are, so we can measure it exactly: SNR = 10 log10(meanPowerCarrierOn / meanPowerCarrierOff).

 * Achieve better SNR using long term coherance:  As things stand the phase of the 60kHz carrier is estimated for each symbol.
 This makes the code smaller, but is an approximation as the carrier is accurate to 2 parts in 10^12 (much better than a soundcard clock!).
 This extension would track the carrier exactly, even when not transmitting, and so maintain coherance over all the symbols.